Who Will Win England vs New Zealand Final, ICC CWC 2019?

 Martin Guptill, Henry Nicholls, Kane Williamson (c), Ross Taylor, Tom Latham (wk), James Neesham, Colin de Grandhomme, Mitchell Santner, Lockie Ferguson, Matt Henry, Trent Boult

-ENG vs NZ Head to Head
+England vs New Zealand Head to Head

 England have won 41 while New Zealand have won 43 out of the 90 one-day internationals that have been played between them.
 Two of those have resulted in ties while four have ended in no results.